 This program is designed to provide students with the technical and job-related skills to work in the field of heavy equipment operation and maintenance.
 Students learn skills that prepare them to be heavy equipment operators for excavation and construction.
 When weather conditions permit, students practice their operation techniques at a training site.
 Skills are relevant to excavation, site layout, use of transit/laser/ hand levels.
 The program is certified by the National Center for Construction Education and Research (NCCER) and recognized by the Associated Builders and Contractors (ABC) and also the Associated Pennsylvania Construction Contractors.
-The course and its $curriculum\ have\ been\ developed in\ conjunction\ with the\ Pennsylvania\ Department\ of\ Transportation.$
+The course and its curriculum have been developed in conjunction with the Pennsylvania Department of Transportation.

-RV & Outdoor Power Equipment
+RV & Outdoor Power Equipment  😹

 From lawn and garden equipment, such as lawn mowers, lawn and garden tractors, chain saws, leaf blowers, and string trimmers, to vehicles such as motorcycles, dirt bikes, 4-wheelers, and snowmobiles, small engines power many machines that make our lives more fun and convenient.
 The RV and Outdoor Power Equipment program offers both classroom and lab experience in all phases of repair and maintenance work on outdoor power equipment and recreational vehicles.
-The program is nationally certified by the Equipment and Engine Training and State of the State of tCouncil (EETC); Outdoor Power Equipment (OPE).
-It provides instruction and practice in the areas of diagnosis of malfunction, four and $two-stroke\ engines, disassembly\ of engines, examination\ of parts, and\ reassembly\ of engines, hydrostatic\ and\ manual\ drive\ units\ and\ state$ inspection.
+The program is nationally certified by the Equipment and Engine Training Council (EETC); Outdoor Power Equipment (OPE).
+It provides instruction and practice in the areas of diagnosis of malfunction, four and two-stroke engines, disassembly of engines, examination of parts, and reassembly of engines, hydrostatic and manual drive units and state inspection.

 Study includes various systems including fuel, electrical, lubricating, governing, steering, suspension, and braking systems.
 Students use an assortment of technical manuals, testing and diagnostic equipment, hand tools and power tools.
-During the school year, students have the $opportunity and training to take \ EETC exams and the PA State Inspection written and performance tests for motor cycles.$ visual communications center
+During the school year, students have the opportunity and training to take EETC exams and the PA State Inspection written and performance tests for motorcycles.

+visual communications center